About

 Underwater Data Acquisition Systems

 Mr. William Boyd designs and develops data acquisition systems and oceanographic instrumentation for use in underwater applications.
 He has supervises the deployment and maintenance of large, multiple-array, coastal oceanographic field experiments.
 Mr. Boyd has worked at the Center for Coastal Studies at the Scripps Institution of Oceanography with members of the Coastal Environments team.
-He earned an M.S. in Electrical Engineering from San Diego State University, and a B.S. in Physics and a B.S. in Oceanography from Humboldt State University.
+He earned an M.Sc. in Electrical Engineering from San Diego State University, and a B.S. in Physics and a B.S. in Oceanography from Humboldt State University.

 James Peeler, P.G.